Jane Sanders: Education and personal life

-Sanders was born Mary Jane O'Meara on January 3, 1950, and grew up in Brooklyn, as one of the five children of Bernadette Joan (Sheridan) and Benedict P. O'Meara.
+Sanders was born Mary Jane O'Meara on January 3, 1950, and grew up in Brooklyn, New York City, as one of the five children of Bernadette Joan (Sheridan) and Benedict P. O'Meara.
 She is of Irish descent and was raised Catholic.
 She attended Catholic schools, including Saint Saviour High School, before attending the University of Tennessee.
 O'Meara dropped out of school and moved back to Brooklyn with her first husband, David Driscoll.
 In 1975, they moved to Vermont when Driscoll's employer, IBM, transferred him.
 The couple divorced in 1980.
 She has three children (Heather Titus, Carina Driscoll, and David Driscoll) from her marriage with Driscoll, who were later adopted by Sanders.

 O'Meara finished her college degree at Goddard College in Plainfield, Vermont, with a bachelor's in social work.
 She met Bernie Sanders in 1981, ten days before his first campaign victory as Mayor of Burlington, and again at his victory party; the couple married in 1988.

 In 1996, she earned a doctorate in leadership studies in politics and education from Union Institute & University headquartered in Cincinnati, Ohio.

-Sanders is Roman Catholic.
-She does not regularly attend Mass, but sometimes visits Saint Anne's Shrine when facing problems.